MumenJarrah/CloudLabs/lab6.md

 ![rule1](images/lab6-7-u.png)

-Here are some examples for some outputs:

-1.

 &emsp; When you are done with this task, please remember to clean the table or restart the container before moving on to the next task.

 ## 4. Task 2: Connection Tracking and Stateful Firewall